Home RecipesBread Wool Roll Bread with Almond Filling (Frangipane)

 • Place the pot over medium heat and let it cook while stirring all the time until it thickens completely.
 It will look like a VERY thick bechamel sauce.

-• Remove the tang zhong from the pot and place it in a bowl.
-Let it cool down completely before using in the recipe.
+• Remove the tangzhong from the pot and place it in a bowl.
+Let it cool down completely before using it in the recipe.

 For the bread dough

-• Place all the ingredients in a bowl and start mixing first with a spatula and then with your hands when the spatula doesn't help anymore.
+• Place all the ingredients except the butter in a bowl and start mixing first with a spatula and then with your hands when the spatula doesn't help anymore.
 Knead for 20 minutes by hand.

-If you're using a stand mixer like me, place all the ingredients in the bowl and mix them in slightly using the hook.
+If you're using a stand mixer like me, place all the ingredients except the butter in the bowl and mix them in slightly using the hook.
 Then knead on medium speed for 10 minutes.

 For the filling